 8 Ways to Lower Estrogen Levels Naturally & Effectively

-Estrogen or as it’s sometimes called; oestrogen is commonly referred as the “female hormone”.
+Estrogen or as it’s sometimes called; oestrogen is commonly referred to as the “female hormone”.
 The three main active estrogens in the body are; estrone (E1), estradiol (E2), and estriol (E3).

 Despite being the female hormone – men also have it – sometimes in very high amounts.
 Women biosynthesize most of their estrogens in the ovaries, whereas in men nearly all of it comes from converting testosterone into estrogen by the actions of the enzyme aromatase within our adipose tissue, aka. body fat.